grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/set-up-github-workflows.md

 :::warning

 This workflow requires a Grafana Cloud API key.
-Before you begin, follow the instructions for [distributing your plugin](../../publish-a-plugin/publish-or-update-a-plugin.md).
+Before you begin, follow the instructions for [generating an Access Policy token(../..//publish-a-plugin/sign-a-plugin#generate-an-access-policy-token).

 :::

-The release (`release.yml`) workflow is designed to create a new release of your plugin whenever you're ready to publish a new version.
+The release (`release.yml`) workflow is designed to create a new release of your plugin whenever you're ready to publish a new version to Grafana Cloud.
 This automates the process of creating releases in GitHub and provides instructions for submitting the plugin to the Grafana plugin catalog.

 To trigger the release workflow, push a Git tag for the plugin version that you want to release: